CRN and Blue Card Exemption for Foster Carers in Queensland: What You Need First

 - Apply for your Blue Card through Blue Card Services at bluecard.qld.gov.au, using your CRN and linking the application to your LCS or to DCSSDS.
 The fee is waived at this step.

 - Wait for clearance.
 Standard processing takes between two and eight weeks for straightforward applications.
-Applications that involve any criminal or child protection history can take significantly longer — in some cases up to 12 months for cases referred to an internal panel.
+Exceptional-case assessments can take significantly longer — in some cases up to 12 months.

 - No child can be placed in your home until all adult residents are cleared.
 This is the No Card, No Start rule, and it is applied strictly.